sefffal/Octofitter.jl/docs/src/samplers.md

 # [Samplers](@id samplers)

+Octofitter converts your model specification into an `Octofitter.LogDensityModel` which implements the [LogDensityProblems.jl interface](https://www.tamaspapp.eu/LogDensityProblems.jl/dev/).

+That way, you can sample from your model using a wide variety of Julia based samplers.
+These samplers may return results in less convenient formats, and for example, may need you to map their results back to the natural domain of your variables using `model.link` or `model.invlink`.

-Octofitter.jl includes support for three Monte Carlo samplers: Affine Invariant MCMC (KissMCMC.jl), the No U-Turn Sampler (NUTS) which is Hamiltonian Monte Carlo (AdvancedHMC.jl), and finally, nested sampling (NestedSamplers.jl).
+For convenience, Octofitter bundles special support for the No U-Turn Sampler (NUTS) as implemented by AdvancedHMC.jl.

-## Hamiltonian Monte Carlo
+## Hamiltonian Monte Carlo (NUTS)

 The recommended choice for almost all problems is Hamiltonian Monte Carlo.
-It can be run using the `Octofitter.hmc` function.
+It can be run using the `Octofitter.advancedhmc` function.
-This sampling
- method makes use of derivative information, and is much more efficient.
+This sampling  method makes use of derivative information, and is much more efficient.
 This package by default uses the No U-Turn sampler, as implemented in AdvancedHMC.jl.

 Derviatives for a complex model are usualy tedious to code, but Octofitter uses ForwardDiff.jl to generate them automatically.